section-engineering-education/engineering-education/content/articles/wavelet-transform-based-denoising-of-images-using-matlab/index.md

 In this article, we will discuss one such method called Wavelet-based denoising of images, which is one of the most efficient methods.

-### Prerequisite
+### Prerequisites
 1. [Matlab](https://www.mathworks.com/downloads/) installed.
-2. A proper understanding of [Matlab](https://www.section.io/engineering-education/getting-started-with-matlab/) language.
+2. A proper understanding of the [Matlab](https://www.section.io/engineering-education/getting-started-with-matlab/) language.

 ### Introduction
 During transmission of signals over a distance, there are chances for it to get contaminated with noise.
 The objective here is to remove the noise from the image signals using the wavelet technique.